SupsoOrg/supso/lib/templates/user_dir_readme.txt

-README FOR SUPPORTED SOURCE USER DIRECTORY
+README FOR SUPER SOURCE USER DIRECTORY
 ------------------------------------------

 This directory contains your user information for Super Source.
 If you've never heard of Super Source, it's probably being included from a project you're using.